U.S. tests enhanced Aegis system, fires SM-3 missile onshore

-COLORADO SPRINGS, Colorado (Reuters) - The United States on Wednesday announced the first live-fire test of a Raytheon Co SM-3 missile from the land-based version of Lockheed Martin Corp’s Aegis missile defense system, which will be operational in Romania next year.
+COLORADO SPRINGS, Colorado, May 21 (Reuters) - The United States on Wednesday announced the first live-fire test of a Raytheon Co SM-3 missile from the land-based version of Lockheed Martin Corp’s Aegis missile defense system, which will be operational in Romania next year.

 Lockheed said it was the first test of the Aegis system using a land-based missile launcher.

-The test at the Pacific Missile Range Facility (PMRF) in Hawaii late on Tuesday marks a significant milestone for the Aegis Ashore weapon system, which is designed to protect U.S. and NATO forces in Europe from a ballistic missile attack.
+The test, conducted at the Pacific Missile Range Facility (PMRF) in Hawaii late on Tuesday, marks a significant milestone for the Aegis Ashore weapon system, which is designed to protect U.S. and NATO forces in Europe from a ballistic missile attack.

-A Pentagon spokesman, Colonel Steve Warren, said the test “is important because it’s similar to the system that’s being shipped to Romania for deployment by the end of next year.”

 During the test, the Aegis system used on U.S. warships around the world detected, tracked and engaged a simulated ballistic missile target using Raytheon’s Standard Missile 3 Block IB, according to the U.S. Missile Defense Agency and the companies.

-Shipment of the Aegis Ashore weapons to Romania will begin this summer, said Missile Defense Agency spokesman Rick Lehner.
+“We’re now one step closer to achieving an operational Aegis Ashore capability to combat missile defense threats to further protect our nation and allies,” Brendan Scanlon, Lockheed’s director of Aegis Ashore programs, said in a statement.

-The test of the new system comes amid growing European interest in missile defense as tensions mount between NATO and Russia over its annexation of the Crimea region of Ukraine.
+The test of the new missile defense system comes amid growing interest in missile defense systems as tensions mount between NATO and Russia over its annexation of the Crimea region of Ukraine.

 Raytheon said an intercept flight test of the system would follow next year.
 It said the ability to use the SM-3 missile at sea and on land would give military commanders more flexibility.